GiulianoErcole/Vyktor/README.md

 ---

 ## 🌌 Vision
-Vyktor represents the next step toward self-directed computational intelligence — a system that no longer needs to be told how to improve, only what goal to pursue.
+Vyktor represents the next step toward self-directed computational intelligence; a system that no longer needs to be told how to improve, only what goal to pursue.
 Its long-term purpose is to lay the groundwork for systems capable of:

 🔁 Self-repair and adaptive refactoring